VictoriaMetrics/VictoriaMetrics/docs/Troubleshooting.md

    then this may become limiting factor for data ingestion speed.

    The [official Grafana dashboard for cluster version of VictoriaMetrics](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#monitoring) contain `connection saturation` graph for `vminsert` components.
-If these graphs reach 100%, then it is likely you have issues with network latency between `vminsert` and `vmstorage`.
+If this graph reaches 100%, then it is likely you have issues with network latency between `vminsert` and `vmstorage`.
    Another possible issue for 100% connection saturation between `vminsert` and `vmstorage` is resource shortage at `vmstorage` nodes.
 In this case you need to increase amounts